Charlie Brown: 1940s–1950s

-The character's name was first used on May 30, 1948, in an early Schulz comic strip called Li'l Folks, in which one boy has buried another in a sandbox and then denies that he has seen the other boy ("Charlie Brown") when asked.
+The character's name was first used on May 30, 1948, in an early Schulz comic strip titled Li'l Folks.
 The character made his official debut in the first Peanuts comic strip on October 2, 1950.
 The strip features Charlie Brown walking by, as two other children named Shermy and Patty look at him.
 Shermy refers to him as "Good Ol' Charlie Brown" as he passes by, but then immediately reveals his hatred toward him once he is gone on the last panel.
-During the strip's early years, Charlie Brown was much more lighthearted and impish and not the dour defeatist he would soon become.
-He was something of a smart-aleck and frequently played pranks and jokes on the other characters.
-His signature zig-zag pattern first appeared on his formerly plain T-shirt on December 21, 1950.
+In the very early days of the strip, Charlie Brown was explicitly identified as being four years old; he would age very slowly over the next several years, being old enough to attend elementary school by the 1960s.
+During the strip's early years, Charlie Brown was much more impish and lighthearted and not the dour defeatist he would soon become.
+He was something of a smart-aleck and would often play pranks and jokes on the other characters.
+On December 21, 1950, his signature zig-zag pattern first appeared on his formerly plain T-shirt.
 By April 25, 1952, his T-shirt was changed to a polo shirt with a collar and the zig-zag.
-On the March 6, 1951, strip, Charlie Brown first appears to play baseball, as he was warming up before telling Shermy that they can start the game; however, he was the catcher, not yet the pitcher.
+On the March 6, 1951, strip, Charlie Brown first appears to play baseball, as he was warming up before telling Shermy that they can start the game; however, he was the catcher and not yet the pitcher and manager of his team.

 Charlie Brown's relationships with other Peanuts characters initially differed significantly from their later states, and their concepts were grown up through this decade until they reached their more-established forms.
 An example is his relationship with Violet Gray, to whom he was introduced in the February 7, 1951, strip.
 The two constantly remained on fairly good terms, a bit different from their later somewhat tepid relationship.
 In the August 16, 1951, strip, she called Charlie Brown a "blockhead", being the first time Charlie Brown was referred by that insult.
 The strip for November 14 of that year featured the first appearance of the famous football gag, with Violet in the role that would later be filled by Lucy.